biswasr/cits/README.md

-# Python Package for CITS: Causal Inference in Time Series algorithm
+# Python Package for CITS algorithm: Causal Inference from Time Series data

 CITS algorithm infers causal relationships in time series data based on structural causal model and Markovian condition of arbitrary but finite order.